 Final thoughts and real cases

 The human-AI collaboration model is essential for a people-oriented domain like HR.
 It’s unlikely that AI will replicate the nature of human relationships and its nuance.
-That said, advantages of AI in HR can help us attune to people operations and make better decisions supported by solid data.
+That said, the advantages of AI in HR can help us attune to people operations and make better decisions supported by solid data.

-Since AI is developing and new opportunities are opening up, the ways companies use AI and impact of AI in HR and recruiting will also change.
+Since AI is developing and new opportunities are opening up, the ways companies use AI and the impact of AI in HR and recruiting will also change.
 The future of AI in HR processes is clear - AI will affect every organization.
 The question is how companies adapt and which processes they choose to reinvent or improve.

 “Companies will need to be mindful of existing biases and work to ensure that AI does not perpetuate the problem”